Whiplash

 What are the serious symptoms of whiplash to watch out for?

-• Severe weakness or paralysis in one or both arms
+- Severe weakness or paralysis of one or both arms

-Serious symptoms are only present in less than 1% of cases.
-Most of the time, although the pain can be very unpleasant, the condition resolves well.
+Rest assured, most of the time, although the pain can be very unpleasant, the condition progresses well.

-In general, whiplash is caused by a specific event such as:
+A whiplash injury can be caused by a specific event such as:

-• More exertion than usual (for example, straining to lift something)
+- A greater effort than usual (for example: straining to lift a load)

 How is a cervical sprain diagnosed?

-Here are some criteria that warrant an X-ray of the neck:
+Here are some criteria that justify having an X-ray of the neck:

-• Falling from a height of more than one meter or down five steps
+- Falling more than one meter or five steps

-• Receiving a load that crushes the head (for example, diving into a pool)
+- Having received a blow to the head (for example: diving into a swimming pool)

-• A car accident at more than 100 km/h, being ejected from a car, or the car rolling over
+- A car accident at over 100 km/h, being thrown from a car, rolling over with the car

 When should you consult a physiotherapist for a cervical sprain?